ngmvus/MT6765_KB_EXTRACTION/README.md

 	Based on the string view, the trustlet can be identified as teeKeyMaster4

-	Some discrete data we have:
+	Some discrete data we have: TEEdmesg.txt(Acquired at early boot stage after LK)

 # Project progress #
  - 45% (analyzing crypto accelerator registers/mapping syscalls).